meBielawski/Paint_Editor/README.md

 I was not able to implement the shape deatils for shapes in the property grid.
 This will be something i will work towards rectifying in the future.

-### Saving over an existing file

-I was not able to save over existing files.

 ## Authors